Challenging The Results Of Breathalyzer And Field Sobriety Tests

 We explore every possible explanation, which could cause a false positive reading.
 Perhaps a recent injury or illness prevented you from understanding instructions or performing certain tests.
 Perhaps your medication affected Breathalyzer results.
 We have seen it all and will defend your interests in state or federal court if needed.

-Just because you tested positive doesn't mean you are out of options.
+Just because you tested positive doesn’t mean you are out of options.
 Contact us for a free case evaluation by calling 203-371-1000 to learn more about how we can help you protect your rights and interests.
+You can also reach us by email.
 The sooner you contact us, the more time we have to prepare your defense.

 In addition to facing criminal charges, alleged DUI offenders may be also required to attend an Administrative Per Se hearing before the Department of Motor Vehicles (DMV).
 The DMV is notified automatically when alcohol tests are administered.
 Our lawyers will represent you before the DMV and will use any evidence of false readings to minimize the penalties you face.